 Eight Songs From Isolation is far from the only socially-distanced opera project to have been dreamt up this year.
 But it can certainly claim a number of other firsts.
 Produced by Oliver Zeffman and Billy Boyd Cape, it’s the first opera project of this scale shot exclusively on iPhones.
 And, while other projects have embraced a more homemade aesthetic, Eight Songs has gone big – Sarah Connolly, Toby Spence, Iestyn Davies and Julia Bullock are among the singers, in music from composers including Thomas Adès, Huw Watkins and Nico Muhly.

 You only need watch the final credits to understand the scale of the ambition.
 The logistical feat is overshadowed by their commitment to artistry, though.
-Eight Songs make a collection of pieces that expand out of the confines of their format.
+Eight Songs from Isolation makes a collection of pieces that expand out of the confines of their format.

 Each song features an almost entirely different creative team and, in a collection so diverse, some voices naturally rise to the top.
 Adès’ Gyökér, a noir story for filmed on location in Hungary, is enchanting yet direct.
 Helen Grime’s Prayer is similarly focused, the piece’s warm clarity matching Sarah Connolly’s golden surroundings.
 The highlight comes in the most distant relationship though, with San Diego, Berlin and Shanghai coming together for Du Yun’s Every Grass A Spring.
 The piece carefully balances light and shade, as an isolated Shenyang projects over pipa and sheng accompaniment.